-Suprtool 4.9 for MPE
+Suprtool 5.5 for MPE • 3

+What is a Task?
+23

+Copying Files 24

+Copying One File 24

+Appending to a File

+Concatenating Two Files

+Fields in Data Files

+What is a Self-Describing File?

+Creating an SD File

+Define Fields in a Data File

+Create an SD File from a Data File

 Repeating Commands

-Repeating a Command 27
+Repeating a Command

-How to Save On-line Commands to a File 27
+How to Save On-line Commands to a File

-Selecting Database Records 27
+Selecting Database Records

-Select All Records 28
+Select All Records

-Select a Random Sample 28
+Select a Random Sample

 Look at the First Few Records

 Selecting by Criteria

 Simple Criteria

 Complex Criteria

 String of Digits

 Selecting by Date

 Select by Today's Date

 Select by Particular Date

 Select by Year

 Select Prior Month

 Selecting by Lists of Values

 Finding Data Based on a List

 Finding Data Based on a File

-Finding Data Based on Another Dataset's Criteria
+Finding Data Based on Another Dataset's Criteria 30

 Finding Data in a Data File

+Comparing against a Key and Data 31

 Sorting Database Records

 Sort Records

 Sort Records in Descending Order

 Sort by Multiple Keys

 Deleting Records

 Updating Records

 Duplicate Records

 Report without Duplicate Records

 Report Only the Duplicate Records

 Report Only the Unique Records

 Report Only the Duplicates and Their Originals

-Deleting Duplicate Database Records

-Deleting Non-Unique Duplicate Database Records

-Deleting Duplicate Data File Records
+Deleting Non-Unique Duplicate Database Records Deleting Duplicate Data File Records

 Sorting IMAGE to KSAM

+•

 Loading a Dataset

-Decimal Places

 Converting Numbers

+Counts and Subtotals.

 Counts and Subtotals

-Count and Subtotal on Sort Keys

 Sort by Count or Subtotal

 Total by Field

 Running Totals

 Running SubTotals

-Listing Records

-Changing the Output Record Format

-Producing a Condensed Dataset Listing

-Simple Reports

-Your First Report

-Printing a Report

-Specifying Your Own Title

-Column Headings

-Printing Mailing Labels 43
+Nummie 54010mm +U